strongloop/loopback-workspace/README.md

 ## Test

-To run end-to-end tests, you will need a local MySQL instance.
-Once you have that running, you can run [the MySQL setup script](/bin/setup-mysql.js) to autoconfigure your database.
-Finally, use the `npm test` command to run the tests.
+**To run end-to-end tests, you will need a local MySQL instance.**

+Run `node test/helpers/setup-mysql.js` to create a test database and a test user.
+This is a one-time task to run only once when setting up your development environment.

+Use the `npm test` command to run the tests.